AbhinathK/CloudHoloRepository2020-Core/README.md

 A new component of the HoloRepository,  which connects the system to the Cancer Imaging Archive (CIA), one of the world’s largest open-access databases of medical images for cancer research.
 Users are able to use the web-application to query for imaging studies of over 70 different anatomical structures.
 Studies can be downloaded directly to your local machine or sent to HoloRepository-Core for model generation.

+### HoloRegistration

+The HoloRegistation 2020 application allows segmented organ models to be overlayed over the human body through an augmented reality experience.
+Organ models loaded can automatically locate themselves at the correct position and size, moving along with the user.
+It’s design also allows for custom organ configurations to be added at anytime without any changes to code and it supports any type of camera, including webcams.
+The application source code can be viewed at.

 ### Other tools

 Several scripts and tools were developed to help perform tasks, for instance test data generation or deployment automation.